maxitron93/tables_in_database/README.md

 ## Step 5: Reconfigure the **table.html.erb** view in app/views/tables

-10. Delete all the contents of the **table.html.erb** in app/views/tables
+10. Delete all the contents of **table.html.erb** in app/views/tables
 11. Copy-paste the following code into **table.html.erb**:

 ```erb